0xDBFB7/ionprinter/documents/log/experiments.md

 This is ridiculous!

-Moreover, this isn't a computing limitation - most simulations only required
+Moreover, this isn't a computing limitation - most simulations only required a few seconds to solve.

 What if I want a diagnostic that doesn't already exist?